 Cow work develops a much better communication and partnership with your horse.
 Your horse will learn how to listen to your cues and move responsively.
 Working with cattle gives your horse a practical reason for listening to you, really using his body to become more athletic and coordinated and moving in a variety of ways quickly, smoothly and under control with your direction.
 Riders will learn to properly execute specific movements which are necessary to be successful in ranch and cattle work including turn-on-the-forehand, turn-on-the-haunches, rein back, side-pass, leg yield, roll back, quick gait transitions and solid stops.

-On Friday afternoon beginning at 2:00, for riders who are are interested, we will offer beginner roping instruction from the ground on roping dummies and then from horseback.
+On Friday late afternoon, for riders who are are interested, we will offer beginner roping instruction from the ground on roping dummies and then from horseback.
 You will learn the basics including how to hold the rope, build a loop, throw several different types of loops, pull slack, dally on the horn, catch a moving dummy and desensitize your horse to the swinging rope.
 You do not need to own a rope or have any prior roping knowledge to participate in this instruction.
 We will have a variety of ropes for you to use.
-We will not be roping live cattle in this beginner session.
+On Saturday you may have the chance to rope live cattle in a controlled environment.

 Quote from Ed about this clinic:

 Here are a few testimonials from participants in our past Cow Working Clinics:

 I had a great time at the Cow Working clinic this week-end.
 I learned a lot about riding, horses, the history of riding, life on a ranch and being a cowboy in the west, and more.
 I appreciate your approach to horses and teaching.
 After a nervous start, my horse Brisco seemed to love it, especially cutting one cow out of the herd.
 That just seemed to line up with his personality.